 Suppose you see or know or suspect that an employee has an eating disorder.
 What should you do?
-Here's a guest article by Joy Nollenberg, director of The Joy Project. about this issues.
-She wants readers to know that that legal issues abound in this realm and that her words are not legal advice.
-In other words, check out your legal position before embarking on a work place confrontation.
+Here's a guest article by Joy Nollenberg, director of The Joy Project addressing this issue.
+She wants readers to know that legal issues abound in this realm and that her words are not legal advice.
+In other words, check out your legal position before embarking on a workplace confrontation.

 There may be times when someone in the workplace appears to be very ill with an eating disorder.
 This can be a difficult situation with many potential pitfalls.
 It's important to keep these points in mind.

 - Be sure that any action you take is appropriate.

 - Ensure the quality of the work the potentially eating-disordered person is doing, while minimizing the risk of being held liable for any errors that the employee may cause.

 - Make sure that the person knows that support may be available and that people are concerned for her or his welfare.

 - Respect that person’s privacy, their right to keep their personal healthcare-related information to themselves, and their feeling of security with their coworkers.